utkuKutkut/Coding-Exercise/README.md

 \
 \
 ![alt text](https://github.com/utkuKutkut/Coding-Exercise/blob/main/Screenshots/Screenshot%20from%202021-09-14%2019-53-22.png)
+\
+\
+Subnetting calculations were easy, I just had to remember some python syntax.
+Took about 3 hours for me to complete this task.

 # Exercise-2
 For the second exercise, I used JAVA since dealing with threads is more consistent.
 I ask the user to enter a number of threads for the producer and also for the consumer.\